-The YorWellbeing service offers free support for all York residents to stop smoking.
+Our YorWellbeing service offers free support for all York residents to help them stop smoking.

-- someone who smokes 20 cigarettes a day can save over £2,500 in a year
+- Someone who smokes 20 cigarettes a day can save over £2,500 per year if they stop smoking

-- between 2 weeks to 3 months after you stop smoking your heart attack risk has started to drop and your lung function is beginning to improve
+- Between 2 weeks to 3 months after you stop smoking, your heart attack risk will have started to drop and your lung function will begin to improve

-For more information or to make an appointment, contact the YorWellbeing service.
+For more information or to make an appointment, contact the YorWellbeing team.